Skip to content

 Jervis Inlet North, showing the 230 kV power lines.

-This project will maintain public safety for the marine area below the power lines and electricity reliability to Powell River and surrounding areas.
+This project will maintain public safety for the marine area below the power lines, enhance visibility of the lines for air traffic, and ensure electricity reliability for our customers in Powell River and the surrounding areas.

 The Jervis Inlet crossing is located about 2.5 kilometres east of Saltery Bay and crosses to the north side of Nelson Island.
 The Agamemnon Channel crossing is located about 1.5 kilometres southwest of Earls Cove and crosses to the south side of Nelson Island.
 The project work will impact the wider community beyond these areas through planned power outages, marine closures under the power lines during power line construction, and temporary closures to parts of the Sunshine Coast Trail.